Envelope Budgeting System: A Simple Way To Save

 4.1.
 Advantages of using the envelope method today

-If you often overspend, starting with cash can help you break that pattern.
-You can move to a digital version later once you are more disciplined. - Works well with modern apps
+• A useful way to reset spending habits: If you are one of those people who always overspend, starting with cash can break the habit.
+You can upgrade to a digital version later once you’re more disciplined.

 4.2.
 Problems with using envelopes in a modern, cashless society